-ABIM may make inquiry of persons named in candidates' applications and of other persons, such as authorities of licensing bodies, hospitals or other institutions as ABIM may deem appropriate with respect to such matters.
+ABIM may make inquiry of persons named in candidates' applications and of other persons, such as authorities of licensing bodies, hospitals, or other institutions as ABIM may deem appropriate with respect to such matters.
 Candidates agree that ABIM may provide information it has concerning them to others whom ABIM judges to have a legitimate need for it.

 ABIM makes academic and scientific judgments in its evaluations of the results of its examinations.
 Situations may occur, even through no fault of the candidates, that render examination results unreliable in the judgment of ABIM.
-Candidates agree that if ABIM determines, in its judgment, that the results of their examination are unreliable, ABIM may require the candidates to retake an examination at its next administration or other time designated by ABIM.
+Candidates agree that if ABIM determines that, in its judgment, the results of their examination are unreliable, ABIM may require the candidates to retake an examination at its next administration or other time designated by ABIM.

 ABIM/ABMS Reciprocal Credit for Dual-Boarded Diplomates

 ABIM-certified physicians who are dual-boarded by one or more of the American Board of Medical Specialties (ABMS) 24 member boards are eligible to receive self-evaluation credit in ABIM's Maintenance of Certification (MOC) program (i.e., ABIM will waive their Self-Evaluation of Medical Knowledge and Self-Evaluation of Practice Performance requirements).